tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 # Logging Aggregator

-The logging aggregation provides aggregation of logs generated from TMT applications written in Scala, Java, Python, C, C++ and modules like System logs, Redis logs, Postgres logs, ElasticSearch logs, Keycloak logs using Elastic stack([Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html), [Logstash](https://www.elastic.co/guide/en/logstash/current/index.html), [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html)) and [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/index.html).
+The logging aggregator provides aggregation of logs generated from TMT applications written in Scala, Java, Python, C, C++, modules like System logs, Redis logs, Postgres logs, ElasticSearch logs, Keycloak logs using the Elastic stack([Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html), [Logstash](https://www.elastic.co/guide/en/logstash/current/index.html), [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html)) and [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/index.html).

 ## Elastic license

-It is recommended to use the basic/elastic license of Elastic stack which is a free license.
+It is recommended to use the basic/elastic license of Elastic stack, which is a free license.
 To know more about what features are available in basic license refer this [link](https://www.elastic.co/subscriptions).

 ## Architecture

 ![logo](../services/logging_architecture.png)

-As shown in above architecture diagram all machines in TMT can run Filebeat to watch log files.
-Filebeat is responsible for watching log files and shipping it to the centralised Logstash component.
-Filebeat maintains a marker in a registry for the last read position in a file.
-Therefore, applications can keep emitting logs to the file agnostic of the Filebeat's marker.
+As shown in above architecture diagram, all machines in TMT can run Filebeat to watch log files.
+Filebeat is responsible for watching log files and shipping it to the centralized Logstash component.
+Filebeat maintains a marker in a registry for the last read position in a file, so that it can resume where it left off should it need to be restarted.
+Applications can keep emitting logs to the file agnostic to whether Filebeat is running or not.

-Logstash collects the Json logs in string format, parses it to a valid Json object and then feeds it to Elasticsearch.
-Elasticsearch is responsible for ingesting and indexing the json data.
+Logstash collects the JSON logs (e.g. from components) in string format, parses it to a valid JSON object and then feeds it to Elasticsearch.
+Elasticsearch is responsible for ingesting and indexing the JSON data.
-If logs are generated in non-Json format which will be the case for Redis, System, Postgres, Elasticsearch logs, then they will be parsed and indexed using the elastic
+If logs are generated in non-JSON format, which will be the case for Redis, syslog, Postgres, and Elasticsearch logs, they will be parsed and indexed using the elastic
 [modules](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-modules-overview.html).

-After the Json data is indexed in Elasticearch, Kibana provides powerful visualisation tools and dashboards that offer various interactive diagrams to visualize complex queries.
+After the JSON data is indexed in Elasticearch, Kibana provides powerful visualization tools and dashboards that offer various interactive diagrams to visualize complex queries.

 @@@ note

 All the files required for logging aggregator configuration can be found [here](https://github.com/tmtsoftware/csw/tree/master/scripts/logging_aggregator).
-How to use each of these files and it's significance will be explained further in the document.
+How to use each of these files and its significance will be explained further in the document.

-It is assumed that in production, Elasticsearch, Logstash and Kibana will be registered with TMT infra DNS setup.
-Hence, all the configuration files for production is provided referring to DNS host name.
+It is assumed that in production, Elasticsearch, Logstash and Kibana will be registered with TMT intranet DNS setup.
+Hence, all the configuration files for production are provided by referring to DNS host name.

 It is strongly recommended to run the same version (v6.6.0 or higher) of elastic components so as to avoid any compatibility issues.

-By default, the elastic stack exposes the following ports and the configurations also rely on the same.
+By default, the elastic stack exposes the following ports on which the configurations rely.

  * 5044: Logstash TCP input.
  * 9200: Elasticsearch HTTP port